School Meal Goals and Guidelines

 National School Lunch Program

 The National School Lunch Program (NSLP) and the School Breakfast Program (SBP) are designed to promote the health and well-being of children by providing nutritious meals to children.
 Our school district and others around the state participate in school meal programs.
-Learn more here.
+Learn more about the National School Lunch & Breakfast Program here.

 What's New With School Meals?